 The VPN GTI Editor page provides an easy way to create VPN site-to-site tunnels and displays VPN tunnels that are created on a graphical interface.
 To access the VPN GTI Editor page, go to CONFIGURATION > Configuration Tree > Multi-Range > Global Settings > VPN GTI Editor.

 The page is divided into two main sections:

-The upper section of the VPN GTI Editor page displays all VPN groups, VPN services, WAN Optimization, and VPN root certificates that have been configured in the Barracuda NextGen Control Center.
+The upper section of the VPN GTI Editor page displays all VPN groups, VPN services, WAN Optimization, and VPN root certificates that have been configured on the Control Center.

 All information displayed in the Details section is arranged by tabs:

 Group – Name of the VPN group.
 An icon indicates how the VPN tunnels are configured and placed in the canvas map.

 Icon Description Meshed topology.
 Meshed topology with user-defined placement.
 Not meshed.
 Hub- or user-defined placement.
 Hub topology without user-defined placement.
 User-defined topology.
 If active, you can drag and drop the according VPN service inside the canvas map.
 This can be helpful if multiple VPN tunnels overlap when placed automatically.